MMA DFS Ownership And Leverage: Win UFC Tournaments

 Should I always fade the chalk favorite in MMA GPPs?
 No. Fade the favorite whose ownership outruns his ceiling, especially a points-only fighter who rarely finishes, not a fighter who is correctly priced and correctly owned.
 And calibrate to the moneyline: a fighter near -105 is a near pick-'em, not a leverage dog.
 The goal is smart differentiation on a fighter's real ceiling, not being different for its own sake.

 How do the Stokastic MMA Sims help with leverage?
-The MMA Sims simulate the full card thousands of times and rank your lineups by finishing position rather than average score, and the Ownership Projections show where the field is stacked.
+The MMA Sims simulate the full card tens of thousands of times and rank your lineups by finishing position rather than average score, and the Ownership Projections show where the field is stacked.
 Together they surface the low-owned fighters carrying the most simulated win equity, which is exactly where the tournament-winning leverage sits.